How to Apply for your Child Development Permit

 Candidates applying under the “Alternative Qualifications” will also need:

-- The Child Development Training Consortium will pay the application and fingerprint processing fees (if applicable) for the following Child Development Permit levels including Permits with a School-Age Emphasis:
+- The Child Development Training Consortium will pay the Permit and Fingerprint Processing fees (if applicable) for the following Child Development Permit levels including Permits with a School-Age Emphasis.

 - Assistant (first-time and renewal)

 - Upgrades from three lower levels to Master Teacher, Site Supervisor or Program Director